-- Leadership: Taking the Reins
+- Leadership: Elevating the Field

 Proposals for poster sessions will be limited to graduate students currently enrolled in library and information science programs and to library residents or fellows who have been in the field no more than two years.

 Academic conference posters are a single canvas that have a mix of text with pictures, narratives, data tables, and graphics on a particular topic.
 A typical printed out poster is 36" x 48", but it can be a bit smaller or larger depending upon the amount of information.
 Since LOEX 2021 is online, poster presenters will be expected to create a single page file/link (e.g., a pdf; Canva) that will be posted to the LOEX conference website for attendees to view and comment on asynchronously.